tylerharter/cs320/s20/final/README.md

 * results.html (most important)
 * acks.html

-The home page should include title, names, wiscmail addresses, one paragraph summary of the project, and links to the other pages.
+The home page should include title, names, wiscmail addresses, one-paragraph summary of the project, and links to the other pages.
 Other pages are described below.

 ## Page: data.html